mimacom/ansible-role-bamboo-agent/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    install_jdk: true

+Whether to install JDK or not.

     openjdk_version: 1.8.0

 The version of openJDK to install (remote agent only).